PhotoGov

 What files can I download?

-Supported flows can produce a digital JPEG plus 4x6, A4, and PDF print outputs depending on the document type.
+Supported flows produce a digital JPEG sized exactly to the document specification, plus 4x6, A4, and PDF print sheets depending on the document type.
+The print sheets tile multiple copies at the correct physical size so a photo lab or home printer reproduces them without rescaling.

 How long does processing take?